darpa-brass/challenge-problems/ChallengeProblems/cp_06_CodeEvolution/description.md

-# IMMoRTALS Phase III Challenge Problem (CP) - Schema Evolution (DRAFT)
+# IMMoRTALS Phase III Challenge Problem (CP) - Schema Evolution

 - - - -
-## CP1: Adapting software systems to schema changes
+## CP_06_CodeEvolution: Adapting Software Systems to Schema Changes
-Authored by
-<span style="color:blue">Jacob Staples (*jstaples@securboration.com*)</span> and
-<span style="color:green">Fred Eisele (*fred.eisele@vanderbilt.edu*)</span>.

 ### Challenge problem objective
-CP1 will demonstrate the ability to preserve application intent when assumptions made by application developers about schema compliance are violated, even when those assumptions are baked-in to application code.
+This CP will demonstrate the ability to preserve application intent when assumptions made by application developers about schema compliance are violated, even when those assumptions are baked-in to application code.

 We will demonstrate that IMMoRTALS can adapt software systems to nontrivial schema changes without post-compilation human intervention.
 The goal is to demonstrate breadth (the ability to handle different types of schema changes) and depth (the ability to handle increasingly complex schema changes of a single type) within this adaptation space.

 ### Motivation
-CP1 is motivated by SwRI's Phase 3 Scenario 6 (schema evolution).
+This CP is motivated by SwRI's Phase 3 Scenario 6 (schema evolution).

 A *schema* describes the structure, organization, and presentation of data.
 Schemas may evolve unpredictably over time to accommodate changes in the data they describe and the emergence of new use cases for that data.
 This dynamism can unintentionally obsolete software systems that are not manually updated accordingly.
 Although knowledgeable human operators may be able to define transformations sufficient to preserve otherwise obsolete functionality, these are one-off fixes made at great expense.
 Schema evolution therefore artificially limits the effective lifespan of software.
 New techniques and technologies are needed to autonomically adapt software in a manner that preserves the intent of the application while accounting for the structural and semantic discrepancies that differentiate schema versions.